thoughtbot/guides/protocol/README.md

 Deploy
 ------

-If there are multiple commits in the branch, squash them.
+If there are multiple commits in the branch, squash low-level commits like "Fix whitespace" into one or a small number of high-level commit(s).
+Rename any vague commits to be reveal intent.

     git rebase -i origin/master
     rake